kubernetes/kubernetes/docs/proposals/network-policy.md

 	// This is a label selector which selects Pods in this namespace.
 	// This field follows standard unversioned.LabelSelector semantics.
-	// If not provided, this selector selects no pods.
 	// If present but empty, this selector selects all pods in this namespace.
 	PodSelector *unversioned.LabelSelector `json:"podSelector,omitempty"`

 	// Selects Namespaces using cluster scoped-labels.
 This
 	// matches all pods in all namespaces selected by this label selector.
 	// This field follows standard unversioned.LabelSelector semantics.
-	// If omited, this selector selects no namespaces.
 	// If present but empty, this selector selects all namespaces.
 	NamespaceSelector *unversioned.LabelSelector `json:"namespaceSelector,omitempty"`
 }